onsi/ginkgo/docs/index.md

   allProcesses func(),
 )
 ```
+Note all processes func() run all process including the process1.

 Similarly, `SynchronizedAfterSuite` is split into two functions.
 The first, `allProcesses`, runs on all processes after they finish running specs.
-The second, `process1`, only runs on process #1 - and only _after_ all processes including process1 have finished and exited.
+The second, `process1`, only runs on process #1 - and only _after_ all other processes have finished and exited.

 We can use this behavior to set up shared external resources like so: